DENTAL IMPLANT SERVICES IN FORT SMITH, AR AND ROGERS, AR

 WHAT IS TREATMENT LIKE?

-- Replacing a Single Tooth If you are missing a single tooth, one implant and a crown can replace it.
-A dental implant replaces both the lost natural tooth and its root.
+- Replacing a Single Tooth: if you are missing a single tooth, one implant and a crown can replace it.
+A dental implant replaces both the lost natural crown of the tooth and its root.

 WHAT CAN I EXPECT AFTER TREATMENT?